 Veterans Care Agreements

-VA may enter into agreements with certain community providers to care for Veterans when they are not part of VA’s contracted community care network.
-These agreements are known as Veterans Care Agreements (VCA), which are intended to be used in limited situations where contracted services through VA’s community care network are either not provided or not sufficient to ensure Veterans can get the care they need.
-VA may only purchase care for Veterans through these contract vehicles such as the Patient-Centered Community Care (PC3) network or the Community Care Network (CCN), or by establishing a VCA.
+VA may enter into agreements with certain community providers to care for Veterans when they are not part of the VA contracted community care network.
+These agreements are known as Veterans Care Agreements (VCA), which are intended to be used in limited situations where contracted services through the VA community care network are either not provided or not sufficient to ensure Veterans can get the care they need.
+VA may only purchase care for Veterans through these contract vehicles such as Community Care Network (CCN), or by establishing a VCA.